DataStax-Examples/banking-iot-demo/README.md

 A bank wants to help locate and tag all their expenses/transactions in their bank account to help them categorize their spending.
 The users will be able to tag any expense/transaction to allow for efficient retrieval and reporting.
 There will be 10 millions customers with on average 500 transactions a year.
 Some business customers may have up to 10,000 transactions a year.
 The client wants the tagged items to show up in searches in less than a second to give users a seamless experience between devices.

 This requires DataStax Enterprise running in Search mode.
+See [background](/background) for use case and requirements.

 Contributor(s): [Patrick Callaghan](https://github.com/PatrickCallaghan)